wonsunahn/CS1632_RentACat/README.md

 ### The POM Maven build configuration

-As a side note, how did Maven know it had to achieve 20% coverage?
+How did Maven know it had to achieve 20% coverage?

 Everything about the Maven build and test process is governed by the [pom.xml](pom.xml) file which describes the POM (Project Object Model).